Topics Map > Student Information Systems > Navigate - Faculty/Staff

 Email Signature: At the bottom of your email message, remember to include your name, title or department, and University of Wisconsin-Parkside (type this information or use a merge tag).

-Merge Tags: Merge tags are available for email messages in Navigate.
+Merge Tags: Merge tags are available for appointment campaigns and message campaigns and email messages in Navigate.
 Merge tags are not available for text messages in Navigate.
 You can use Navigate merge tags for student name, email signature, and additional fields.

 Intentional Communication: We want to be intentional about our communication.
 We do not want to over-communicate or under-communicate.
 Before sending a message, confirm which person/department should be sending the message (based on the audience, purpose and call to action).
 We do not want students to receive the same message from various people/departments.
 We create Navigate Communication Plans each semester to determine who is sending messages about specific topics to specified groups of students.